boeni-industries/aico/docs/concepts/agency/agency-integration.md

 - `MemoryManager.assemble_context(user_id, current_message, conversation_id)`
   - Returns `memory_context` (recent history, user facts, metadata) to the conversation engine.
-- `MemoryManager.store_message(user_id, conversation_id, text, role)`
+- `MemoryManager.store_message(user_id, conversation_id, text, role, language)`
-  - Called by the conversation engine for ongoing storage.
+  - Called by the conversation engine for ongoing storage, and now records the **language** of each message across working and semantic memory tiers.

 AMS consolidation is driven by the **Task Scheduler** via `backend/scheduler/tasks/ams_consolidation.py`, which pulls `memory_manager` from the AI registry and runs consolidation when enabled and idle.